GuyKahlon/UICollaborativeFilteringServer/README.md

 ### 🤖 Algorithm
-The algorithm is based on the co-occurrence of preferences between the user interface, actually is a way to find similar users in terms on user interface components preferences.
+The algorithm is based on the co-occurrence of user interface preferences between users on the system, actually is a way to find similar users in terms on user interface components preferences.

-The struct the represent the user preference called: UIPreference
+The struct that represent the user preference called: UIPreference

 ```swift
 struct UIPreference {
   var id: Int
   var textSize: TextSize